 Canada-Newfoundland oil regulator charges Exxon-owned Hibernia for 2019 oil spill

-WINNIPEG, Manitoba, July 5 (Reuters) - A Canadian oil regulator said on Tuesday it has charged Hibernia, an offshore oil company owned by Exxon Mobil Corp XOM.N, Chevron Corp CVX.N and Suncor Energy SU.TO, in relation to 2019 oil spill.
+WINNIPEG, Manitoba, July 5 (Reuters) - A Canadian oil regulator said on Tuesday it has charged Hibernia, an offshore oil company owned by Exxon Mobil Corp XOM.N, Chevron Corp CVX.N and Suncor Energy SU.TO, over a 2019 oil spill.

 ((rod.nickel@tr.com; Twitter: @RodNickel_Rtrs; 1-204-230-6043;))